Yates Field House: Renovations

 By the time the facility was a decade old, roof problems were already commonplace.
 Rainwater did not drain properly, resulting in the need for $1.8 million in repairs in 1987 and $7 million in repairs in 2002.
 The Hoyas were forced to move most of their scheduled home games of the 1990 season to opponents' sites, as the university struggled to repair bubbling and cracking in the 400-meter outdoor running track that surrounded the football field.

-For the 2002 season, the football team moved to what was then Georgetown's soccer stadium, Harbin Field, ending Kehoe Field's use for varsity sports.
+For the 2002 season, the football team moved to what was then Georgetown's soccer stadium, Harbin Field, ending Kehoe Field's use for varsity sports games.
 Harbin Field was later redeveloped into what is now known as Cooper Field.

 Kehoe Field continued to be used as the home of intramural and club sports until 2016, when a recurrence of the longstanding drainage problems led to the outdoor facility again being deemed unsafe, forcing Georgetown student groups to rent off-campus fields.
 In 2018, the university unveiled plans to restore Kehoe Field as an intramural sports field and recreation area.

+In, 2019 Kehoe field was completed and it is back up and although it no longer hosts any Georgetown sports teams, it has shifted its focus to being available for intramural sports events, club sports, approved recreational events, and students who use the 110,000 sq ft field for all their activities.
+The new field boasts a new top of the line AstroTurf 3D3 trionic fiber field, and around it is a new 404 meter long track made of competition grade Benyon.
+Overall, Kehoe fields focus has shifted from hosting varsity sports competitions and practices to becoming an accessible area for students and members.

+In 2025, Yates Field House underwent a renovation project for its decades old basketball courts, which were completed in February of that year.
+By the end of the project the Yates Field House had 4 brand new maple wood basketball courts, complete with regulation size hoops, and official Georgetown court logos.

+Events/Uses

+The Yates Field House, hosts events and classes.
+These include, dance classes, tennis lessons, group spin-cycle classes, aquatic aerobics classes, and yoga classes, as well as countless intramural sports events, fencing competitions, wrestling competitions as well as many others.